gabrielrozeno/gabrielrozeno/README.md

 ## Intro

-Backend Developer Since 2023, working mainly in the Back End using JavaScript and:
+Developer Since 2023, working mainly with Laravel to create awesome webistes and apps.

- - NestJS
- - Node.js (Express)